1976 Portuguese legislative election: Fall of the government

-Following this vote, Soares was still able to form a second cabinet, in coalition with the Democratic Social Center (CDS), but it only lasted 8 months and after August 1978, a series of Presidential appointed cabinets were nominated which culminated in the 2 December 1979 snap election.
+Following this vote, Soares was still able to form a second cabinet, in coalition with the Democratic Social Center (CDS), classified as "putting socialism in the drawer", but it only lasted 8 months as divisions regarding policy, mainly the agrarian reform, led to the collapse of the coalition.
+Soares was dismissed from office by President Eanes, and after August 1978, a couple of failed presidential appointed cabinets were nominated, culminating in the 2 December 1979 special election.